itsmeipg/mpv-config/README.md

 # Things that bother me

 - sub-margin-y can't be set to 49.5.
-- No option in uosc to disable OSD text.
+- No option in uosc to: Disable OSD text, auto scale elements and proximity by resolution.